slsa-framework/slsa-github-generator/internal/builders/generic/README.md

   goreleaser:
     # =================================================
     #
-    # Step 1: Declare an `outputs` for the Goreleaser job.
+    # Step 1: Declare an `outputs` for the GoReleaser job.
     #
     # =================================================
     outputs: